bpicolo/aliason/README.md

 These options seemed the most straightforward, but there a couple alternatives.
 Manually running `eval $(aliason env)` should pick up the aliases in your current env.
-There's also a valid path through PROMPT_COMMAND, and probably any number of other alternatives as well.
+There's also proably a valid strategy using PROMPT_COMMAND, and probably any number of other alternatives as well.
 Anything that runs `eval $(aliason env)` when desired should do the trick.

 ## Declaring aliases